 \section{Abstract}

 The renowned Local Friendliness no-go theorem demonstrates the incompatibility of quantum theory with the combined assumptions of Absoluteness of Observed Events -- the idea that observed outcomes are singular and objective -- and Local Agency -- the requirement that the only events correlated with a setting choice are in its future light cone.
-This result is stronger than Bell’s theorem because the assumptions of Local Friendliness are weaker than those of Bell’s theorem: Local Agency is less restrictive than local causality, and Absoluteness of Observed Events is encompassed within the notion of realism assumed in Bell’s theorem.
-Drawing inspiration from the correspondence between nonlocality proofs in Bell scenarios and generalized contextuality proofs in prepare-and-measure scenarios, we present the Operational Friendliness no-go theorem.
-This theorem demonstrates the inconsistency of quantum theory with the joint assumptions of Absoluteness of Observed Events and \textit{Operational Agency}, the latter being a weaker version of noncontextuality, in the same way that Local Agency is a weaker version of local causality.
-Our result generalizes the Local Friendliness no-go theorem and is stronger than no-go theorems based on generalized noncontextuality.
+Granted that the Local Friendliness scenario can be realized, this result is stronger than Bell's theorem because the assumptions of Local Friendliness are weaker than those of Bell's theorem: Local Agency is less restrictive than local causality, and Absoluteness of Observed Events is encompassed within the notion of realism assumed in Bell's theorem.
+Drawing inspiration from the correspondence between nonlocality proofs in Bell scenarios and generalized contextuality proofs in prepare-and-measure scenarios, we present the Noncontextual Friendliness no-go theorem.
+This theorem demonstrates the inconsistency of quantum theory with the joint assumptions of Absoluteness of Observed Events and \textit{Noncontextual Agency}, the latter being a weaker version of noncontextuality, in the same way that Local Agency is a weaker version of local causality.
+Our result generalizes the Local Friendliness no-go theorem and, granted that the scenario can be realized, is stronger than no-go theorems based on generalized noncontextuality.